CSR performance 2023

 0 %

 The observed improvements in electricity use per sq.m are attributable to the ongoing roll-out of energy performance contracts in all countries and the implementation of energy management systems in accordance with ISO 50001 recommendations.
-The Group’s average electrical intensity declined by 3,5% between 2019 and 2022.
-38% of the electricity used by the Group comes from renewable energy sources.
+25% of the electricity used by the Group comes from renewable energy sources.

 Responsible retailer

-To support organic farming and reduce the use of pesticides, Casino Group is extending its range of certified organic products, with nearly 22,000 national and private-label brands in 2022.
+To support organic farming and reduce the use of pesticides, Casino Group is extending its range of certified organic products, with nearly 20,000 national and private-label brands in 2023.
 Organic products are sold in all of its banners, in order to make them accessible to all.
-Committed to marketing a range of products that are more respectful of the environment and biodiversity, Casino Group sells nearly 43,000 certified sustainable products its stores (an increase of 8% compared with 2022).

 Animal welfare